Gaza genocide: International Court of Justice application

 In December 2023, South Africa instituted proceedings at the International Court of Justice pursuant to the Genocide Convention, accusing Israel of committing genocide, war crimes, and crimes against humanity against Palestinians in Gaza.
 South African president Cyril Ramaphosa compared Israel's actions to apartheid.
 Several international organisations and other nations supported South Africa's suit.

 In its application, South Africa argued that Israel's actions "are genocidal in character because they are intended to bring about the destruction of a substantial part of the Palestinian national, racial and ethnical group".
 South Africa requested that the ICJ issue an interim order requiring Israel to "immediately suspend its military operations in and against Gaza".

 On 26 January 2024, the ICJ issued a preliminary ruling finding that the rights asserted in South Africa's filing were "plausible" and issued an order requiring that Israel take all measures in its power to prevent acts of genocide, prevent and punish incitement to genocide, and allow basic humanitarian services into Gaza.
 Later that year, South Africa asked the ICJ to order additional measures against Israel, and in May, the court issued what some experts considered to be an ambiguous order but which was widely understood as requiring Israel to immediately halt its offensive in Rafah.
 Israel rejected this interpretation and continued its offensive.

 The Israeli government spokesman Eylon Levy rejected the allegations "with disgust" and accused South Africa of cooperating with Hamas, calling South Africa's claims "blood libel".
 On 2 January 2024, Israel decided to appear before the ICJ in response to South Africa's case, despite a history of ignoring international tribunals.
 On 13 January, Netanyahu said, "No one will stop us.
 Not The Hague, not the Axis of Evil, no one."
 Israeli officials accused the court of antisemitic bias.
-Israel asserted that that it had taken all possible measures to safeguard civilians during its military campaign in Gaza.
+Israel asserted that it had taken all possible measures to safeguard civilians during its military campaign in Gaza.
 Some left-wing Israeli politicians, including Ofer Cassif, supported South Africa's case.

 International Court of Justice Vice President Julia Sebutinde was one of the 17 judges ruling on provisional measures in South Africa's genocide case against Israel.
 She voted against all the provisional measures, and was the only permanent judge to vote against any of the measures.
-In her dissenting opinion, Sebutinde noted that "multiple concrete actions were taken by Israel to facilitate the provision of humanitarian aid for the civilian population of Gaza."
+In her dissenting opinion, Sebutinde wrote, "multiple concrete actions were taken by Israel to facilitate the provision of humanitarian aid for the civilian population of Gaza."
+She was accused of plagiarizing large parts of her dissenting opinion from pro-Israel sources, Wikipedia, and the BBC.
+According to political scientist Norman Finkelstein, "at least 32 percent of Sebutinde's dissent was plagiarised", including from writings by Douglas Feith.